Amoneleais/Amoneleais/README.md

 ## 🚀 About Me

 I'm a passionate **Full Stack Developer** with enthusiasm in developing **JavaScript**/**TypeScript** applications.
-I love crafting efficient, modern web applications and APIs using the latest JavaScript.
+I love crafting efficient, modern web applications and APIs using the latest JavaScript tools.

 ## 🛠️ Tech Stack